50chickens/Asionyx/docs/CODING_GUIDELINES.md

 - Avoid hand-rolled parsers for known formats — prefer libraries:
   - For CSV/TSV use a proven parser (`CsvHelper`) to handle quoting/escaping reliably.
-  - For JSON use `System.Text.Json` or `Newtonsoft.Json` depending on requirements.
+  -  - For JSON use `Newtonsoft.Json` for compatibility with the project and deterministic behavior across controllers.

 - Concatenation and building strings:
   - Use `StringBuilder` for incremental concatenation in loops.
 For single-shot known-length concatenation prefer `string.Create` or interpolated strings.